 It is well known as the Capital of Fashion and the City of Lights.
 Paris houses the best and the most luxurious fashion brands and designers, including Dior, Louis Vuitton, Yves Saint-Laurent, Chanel, Lancome, Clarins, and L’Oreal.

 It houses a lot of iconic landmarks, including the world’s most fascinating and legendary Eiffel Tower, the Notre-Dame Cathedral, the Arc de Triomphe, the Louvre Museum, Lido, and the Moulin Rouge.

-This beautiful Dutch capital is located 200km from Brussels, and it is the best option for a memorable day trip from Brussels to Amsterdam.
-It doesn’t just offer the scenic beauty due to waterfront views and the canals but also becomes the oasis of culture, history, and art.
+This capital of the Netherlands is located 200km from Brussels, and it is the best option for a memorable day trip from Brussels to Amsterdam.
+It doesn’t just offer scenic beauty due to waterfront views and the canals but also becomes the oasis of culture, history, and art.

-Get indulged into the history at Anne Frank House, learn about art at Van Gogh Museum, Rijksmuseum Rembrandt House Museum, and the well-known Heineken Experience.
+Get indulged in the history at Anne Frank House, learn about art at Van Gogh Museum, Rijksmuseum Rembrandt House Museum, and the well-known Heineken Experience.

 If you are an adventure enthusiast, you can enjoy the day trip by renting a bike.
 You can explore the historical landmarks, streets, and pubs of Amsterdam.
 You can have a pleasant experience at the same time when enjoying the relaxing boat ride.

 Read also: Top 10 Day Trips from Amsterdam

 The administrative capital of French-speaking Belgium, Wallonie, Namur is just 60km south-east of the capital city of Belgium, Brussels.
 It is smoothly accessible by train, road (E411 Highway), or boat (the Meuse from France and from the South of Belgium to Holland).